Our Vision

 Benefits of a national wildlife refuge

 A national wildlife refuge designation will protect crucial green space, improve and maintain wildlife habitat connectivity, ensure equitable access to the river and surrounding landscape for local communities, and honor the rich cultural and historical connections to the river.
-A wildlife refuge can protect threatened open space in perpetuity.
+By acquiring land from willing sellers, a wildlife refuge can protect threatened open space in perpetuity.

 Refuges also support community health and well-being and foster land stewardship through restoration, recreation, and education.